data-catering/data-caterer-docs/docs/docs/validation/basic-validation.md

     ```scala
     validation.field("transactions").lessThanSize(5)

-    validation.field("transactions").lessThanSize(5, false) #check for less than or equal to size
+    validation.field("transactions").lessThanSize(5, false) //check for less than or equal to size
     ```

 === "YAML"